Revisiting light propagation over (loop) quantum Universe: Analytic properties of effective dynamics

-All the nontrivial properties of the electromagnetic modes dispersion relation are captured in the function $\mathcal{F}(k,T)$ defined in \eqref{dispersion-BO}.
-In fully quantum regime, be it the one where the spatial background is quantized by means of geometrodynamics (Wheeler-DeWitt) or Loop Quantum Cosmology, probing its behavior requires employing quite intensively numerical methods.
+All the nontrivial properties of the electromagnetic dispersion relation are captured in the function $\mathcal{F}(k,T)$ defined in \eqref{dispersion-BO}.
+In the fully quantum regime, whether it is the one where the spatial background is quantized by means of geometrodynamics (Wheeler-DeWitt) or Loop Quantum Cosmology, probing its behavior requires employing numerical methods quite intensively.
 However, the simplification of the systems provided by the methods of the (classical) 0th order effective dynamics is sufficiently radical to give hope for studying $\mathcal{F}$ in that regime analytically.
-Indeed, in the next subsection we will derive the exact analytic form of $\mathcal{F}$ for the case based on WDW geometry, while for the LQC based case the critical properties regarding its low energy limit will be shown in the subsequent subsection.
+Indeed, in the next subsection, we will derive the exact analytic form of $\mathcal{F}$ for the case based on WDW geometry, while for the LQC based case, the critical properties regarding its low energy limit will be shown in the subsequent subsection.